 Pandemic-weary travelers aren’t the only ones heading to the Caribbean these days.
 It’s pure luck, but you may actually stumble upon a nesting sea turtle while on your island escape in Belize.
 It’s unforgettable: baby turtles scuttle their way across sandy beaches and into the sea, on their way to face the wild.
 Or vice versa: majestic sea turtles come ashore quietly to lay their next clutch, using only their flippers to dip a teardrop-shaped cavity in the sand where 80-120 leathery eggs will lay for the next 6-8 weeks.

 One day, the next generation of sea turtles will make the same journey back to the same beaches they were born on, though only one in every 1,000 survive to full maturity.
-Though all endangered, the Green, Hawskbill, and Loggerhead are the three sea turtle species found in country, who nest during May through November.
-If you’re hoping to tick turtle nesting season (or to witness turtle hatchlings) off your Caribbean bucket list, here’s a handful of islands where your odds are best—and stays for every budget—in Belize.
+Though all endangered, the Green, Hawksbill, and Loggerhead are the three sea turtle species found in the country, who nest from May through November.
+If you’re hoping to tick turtle nesting season (or to witness turtle hatchlings) off your Caribbean bucket list, here’s a handful of islands where your odds are best—and stay for every budget—in Belize.

 As a reminder, always give sea turtles a safe distance.
 You are also not permitted to touch the turtles in any way, as it is illegal.
 Maintain a distance at all times that would avoid disrupting their natural habitat & nesting/hatching process.
 Look, but don’t touch!

 View this post on Instagram